tonyzhang617/watonomous-challenge/README.md

 <!--
+  All the project files are hosted at https://github.com/tonyzhang617/watonomous-challenge.
   This is a Markdown file.
-To view it properly, go to https://github.com/tonyzhang617/watonomous-challenge -->
+To view it properly, go to https://github.com/tonyzhang617/watonomous-challenge.
+-->

 # How to Get Up and Running
-The source file is a Jupyter Notebook.
+The source file `lane_line_finding.ipynb` is a Jupyter Notebook.
 You can use Enthought Canopy to view and run it.
 You should use Canopy with **Python 3.5** for your OS.
 [Download it here](https://store.enthought.com/downloads/).

 # Required Packages
-The OpenCV library is required for the notebook.
-On the Welcome page of Canopy:
+The OpenCV library is required for the notebook `lane_line_finding.ipynb`.
+Open the Canopy program:

-**Open Package Manager &rarr; Search for `opencv` &rarr; Install the `opencv` package**
+**Open Package Manager on the Welcome page &rarr; Search for `opencv` &rarr; Install the `opencv` package**

 Now you can double click the notebook file `lane_line_finding.ipynb` to open it.
 Canopy will open it as a Jupyter Notebook in your web browser.